Setting up

 The other way is to push the Shade off a drop by repeatedly whacking it, and hope the gunner pops out without getting squashed.
 He's usually ok.
 He'll have his gun pointing right at you while you're whacking, but he won't fire.
 Watch out that you don't get hit by the gun swinging about though, as it can kill you.

-I'd always use this method for the Shade in the second area, after the other enemies have cleared off.
+I'd always use this method for the Shade in the second area, after all nearby enemies have cleared off.
 For Shades in the dustbowl however, it would be difficult to use as you'll probably be under fire from foot soldiers.
 In addition, clumsy fire from other Shades could damage or kill the gunner.

 What are you doing up there?